Fylhan/qompoter/README.md

 --------------------------------

 * Bash
-* Git
-* sed
-* zip is recommended
+* Git, sed, zip

 Works on Linux, and should also work on Mac or Windows (Cygwin or Mysys command line)

 Installation
 --------------------------------

-Make the script file runnable, and move it to a place accessible in the PATH:
+Dowload Qompoter and make the script file runnable, and move it to a place accessible in the `PATH`:

 	chmod u+x qompoter.sh
 	mv qompoter.sh /usr/bin/qompoter-bash